|McCartney - Front Cover||McCartney - Rear Cover|

 (international number CDP 7 89239 2).

-And finally my catalogue is also showing an issue of the L.P. on Parlophone with a catalogue number of ATAK 152 (+ TCTAK 152)
+Plus my Music Master catalogue is also showing an issue of the L.P. on Parlophone with a catalogue number of ATAK 152 (+ TCTAK 152)

 13th June 2011 - McCartney - The Paul McCartney Archive Collection is released (2 CD/1 DVD + book)

 17th November 2017 - Red Vinyl version (578 3676) - Nothing new, no bonus tracks.